dentarg/auth0-blog/_posts/2017-10-03-migrate-your-gigya-users-to-auth0.markdown

 ## Conclusion

 Migrating users into and out of [Auth0](https://auth0.com)'s Identity and Access Management platform is simple!
 Auth0 provides a powerful and easy-to-use IAM solution for admins, developers, and end users.
 The Auth0 platform supplies [robust extensibility](https://auth0.com/docs/topics/extensibility) and friendly [user interface tools to help administrators manage user identities](https://auth0.com/user-management), including password resets, provisioning, blocking, and deleting users.
 Migration of users to and from Auth0 is easy, as is [social IdP](https://auth0.com/learn/social-login/) implementation, [enterprise federation](https://auth0.com/b2b-enterprise-identity-management), [Single Sign-On](https://auth0.com/learn/how-to-implement-single-sign-on/), and security features such as [Multifactor Authentication](https://auth0.com/learn/multifactor-authentication/), and [Breached Password Detection](https://auth0.com/breached-passwords).

+{% include tweet_quote.html quote_text="Migrating users into and out of Auth0's Identity and Access Management platform is simple!" %}

 If you'd like to explore what Auth0 has to offer, simply **<a href="javascript:signup()">sign up for a free account</a>** and try it out!
 You can also check out our [Pricing](https://auth0.com/pricing) and read what [customers have to say about Auth0](https://auth0.com/resources/case-studies).